smasongarrison/D3mirt/README.md

-so is *descriptive* because the results describe the extent to which items in a test are unidimensional, i.e., that the items discriminate on one dimension only, or are within-multidimensional, i.e., that the items discriminate on more than one dimension..
+so is *descriptive* because the results describe the extent to which items in a test are unidimensional, i.e., that the items discriminate on one dimension only, or are within-multidimensional, i.e., that the items discriminate on more than one dimension.

 Regarding vector orientation, the angle of the vector arrows indicates what traits, located along the orthogonal axes in the model, an item can